uibakery/self-hosted/README.md

    UI_BAKERY_OAUTH_ID_KEY=sub
    ```

 The SSO user token that is obtained can be used in the HTTP data source configuration to be included in all requests.
 The token is available as the `UI_BAKERY_SSO_TOKEN` placeholder.
 To use the token, you can set up the Authorization header with the value `Bearer UI_BAKERY_SSO_TOKEN` in the data source configuration.
 The placeholder `UI_BAKERY_SSO_TOKEN` will be replaced with the actual token before the request is sent.

 To enable token broadcasting, you need to set the following environment variable:

    ```bash
    UI_BAKERY_SSO_BROADCAST_TOKEN=true
    ```

+### SSO token refresh

+When the OAuth token expires, UI Bakery will try to refresh it under the following conditions:

+ - The variable `UI_BAKERY_SSO_BROADCAST_TOKEN` must be set to `true`
+ - The `refresh_token` claim must be present
+ - The `expires_in` claim must also be present

+If you don't have `expires_in` in token, you can set the variable `UI_BAKERY_OAUTH_FORCE_TOKEN_REFRESH` to `true`
+to force OAuth token refresh on every UI Bakery token refresh attempt.

 ## SAML authentication setup